KateChukwusom/Conceptual-data-pipeline/README.md

 -> Tradeoff: We trade off low latency as there will be slight delay in clean data availability.

--> Decision: We use data lake for all raw data and and data warehouse for clean curated tables.
+-> Decision: We use data lake for all raw historical data and data warehouse for clean curated tables.

 ## Data Serving

 -> Tradeoff: We tradeoff low cost as data warehouses(which is expensive) give low-latency query responses for dashboards and reports.

-->Decision: Operational dashboards which uses summarized, fast-updating data (low latency).
+-> Decision: Operational dashboards which uses summarized, fast-updating data (low latency).

 ## Data Orchestration and Monitoring

 -> Tradeoff: We trade off low cost for speed and fastness of failure detection.

 -> Decision:;